willfindlay/honors-thesis/thesis/thesis.md

 like its predecessor.
 See \autoref{bpfbench} for the BPF portion of `bpfbench`'s source code.
 \footnotetext{Full source code available at \url{https://github.com/willfindlay/bpfbench}.}

-Macro- and micro-benchmarking data was collected on various systems, including a server used in production, a personal computer, and a CCSL (Carleton Computer Security Lab) workstation.
+Macro-benchmarking data was collected on various systems, including a server used in production, a personal computer, and a CCSL (Carleton Computer Security Lab) workstation.
 Tests were run under a variety of workloads and benchmarking data was collected using `bpfbench`.
 For each dataset, the same test was conducted on the system twice: once with ebpH running, and once without.
+All ebpH data was collected while ebpH was monitoring the entire system (i.e. started immediately on boot via a `systemd` unit) and running with normal parameters and logging settings.
-\autoref{systems} summarizes each of the systems used for the collection of benchmarking data and \autoref{datasets} provides a description of each dataset, including the system and the workload tested.
+\autoref{systems} summarizes each of the systems used for the collection of benchmarking data and \autoref{macro-datasets} provides a description of each dataset, including the system and the workload tested.

 \begin{table}